 8 REFUSED [SKIP TO B2]

 B2.
+A lot of people have irregular, odd, or side jobs, or do extra work to make ends meet.
+Have you done any work like that for pay since [RA month, RA Year]?

-Just to be sure, have you done any work in the past 2 weeks for pay?This could be any work that was paid for in cash, or work done in exchange for meals, clothing, a place to live, or something else.
+IF NECESSARY: This could be any work that was paid for in cash, or work done in exchange for meals, clothing, a place to live, or something else.
 It could be on-the-books or off-the-books work, self-employment, temporary work, work as a day laborer, or working side jobs.

 1 YES

 2 NO [GO TO B25]